gradle/gradle/.github/CONTRIBUTING.md

 ## Get in touch

 Before starting to work on a feature or a fix, please open an issue to discuss the use case or bug with us.
-This can safe both you and us a lot of time.
+This can save both you and us a lot of time.
 For any non-trivial change, we'll ask you to create a short design document explaining:

 * Why is this change done?
 What's the use case?
 * What will the API look like?
 (For new features)
 * What test cases should it have?
 What could go wrong?
 * How will it roughly be implemented?
-(We'll happily provide code pointers to safe you time)
+(We'll happily provide code pointers to save you time)

 This can be done directly inside the GitHub issue or (for large changes) you can share a Google Doc with us.